AWS Regions, Availability Zones, and Strategy & Best Practices

 What are AWS Regions?

-AWS uses distinct geographical regions called AWS Regions to house its data centres and other infrastructure.
-These regions are globally distributed, so customers can host their cloud infrastructure in the area closest to them.
+AWS uses distinct geographical regions called AWS Regions to house its data centers and other infrastructure.
+These regions are globally distributed so that customers can host their cloud infrastructure in the area closest to them.
 Each AWS region is separate from the other and runs independently.
 This isolation serves workloads with strict data sovereignty and compliance requirements that forbid user data from leaving a specific geographic region.
-The service quality in terms of costs, solutions portfolio, prices, and latency may vary by region due to the geographic location and the distance of the data centre from the customer location.
+The service quality in terms of costs, solutions portfolio, prices, and latency may vary by region due to the geographic location and the distance of the data center from the customer location.
 The closer the region, the lesser the network latency and the better the overall experience for end-users.
-Customers can also experience quicker service from data centres closest to their location.
+Customers can also experience quicker service from data centers closest to their location.